gromacs/gromacs/docs/release-notes/2016/major/miscellaneous.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Now based on lmfit 6.1.
-The CMake option GMX_EXTERNAL_LMFIT permits linking an external lmfit package, rather than the one bundled in GROMACS.
+The CMake option GMX_EXTERNAL_LMFIT permits linking an external lmfit package, rather than the one bundled in
+|Gromacs|.

 :issue:`1957`

 libxml2 is no longer a dependency
 """"""""""""""""""""""""""""""""""""""""""""""""""""""
-GROMACS used to use libxml2 for running its test code.
-This has been replaced by a bundled version of tinyxml2 (or optionally, a system version of that library).
+|Gromacs| used to use libxml2 for running its test code.
+This has been
+replaced by a bundled version of tinyxml2 (or optionally, a system version of that library).